tworkman512/HowdyReact/README.md

 ###About###

 This is a simple greeting app built with Node, Express, and ReactJS.
+Yes, it is incredibly useless and basic, but hey, it helped me learn some things and we all have to start somewhere.

 ###Getting Started###